pschild/image-management-tool/README.md

 # Develop

-Run `npm start` to start development version (start client and server).
+Run `npm start` to start development version (start client in Electron, server will be started automatically).
 Run `npm run server:start` to start the server only.

 ## Test
-Jasmine will be used to run test suites.
+Jest will be used to run test suites.
 You can run tests for server with `npm run server:test`.
-Test specs are located in `server/test`.
 Tests for client are not available yet.

 ## Create migration files